goalmeida05/HECATE/README.md

-# PerseuCPP: A Machine Learning Strategy to Predict Cell-Penetrating Peptides and Their Uptake Efficiency
+# PHecatePEP: A machine learning strategy to predict peptide toxicity

-**PerseuCPP** is a machine learning pipeline developed to predict whether a given peptide sequence has cell-penetrating properties and estimate its uptake efficiency.
+**HecatePEP** is a machine learning pipeline developed to predict whether a given peptide sequence has citotoxic properties.
 This repository contains all code, datasets, models, and outputs necessary to reproduce the training process, make new predictions, and evaluate model performance.

 ---